 But in regions where top carnivores are present, such as the western U.S., their relationship with smaller predators is complex.
 When they kill deer and other prey, they often leave scraps for smaller predators to scavenge.
 But larger predators also are known to kill smaller carnivores.

-With these dynamics in mind, the researchers wanted to test whether large carnivores serve as an overall net benefit to smaller predators by providing more food supply, especially when other food is scare due to drought, wildfires or particularly harsh winters.
+With these dynamics in mind, the researchers wanted to test whether large carnivores serve as an overall net benefit to smaller predators by providing more food supply, especially when other food is scarce due to drought, wildfires, or particularly harsh winters.

 The team analyzed more than 250 earlier papers, looking globally at patterns of killing and scavenging to quantify the positive and negative interactions among top and smaller predators.
 Overall, they found that large predators generally suppress smaller predators, even though they provide a significant amount of food in the form of leftover prey.

 “We initially thought maybe smaller carnivores are scavenging the wolf kills and benefiting,” explained Prugh, referencing one of the top predators, wolves, examined in the study.
 “But then we realized that at these scavenging sites, they might be running into the wolves and getting killed.
 The scavenging, instead of providing a benefit, could actually be functioning as a trap that’s drawing in the smaller carnivores.”

 The researchers thus developed their fatal attraction theory, which proposes that even though large predators are helpful providers of food, their kill sites ultimately are dangerous for smaller predators, which can then become prey themselves when the top predator returns.